kunakatadiwanashe/Fullstack-Events-App-Api-Team-Project-with-Pepe-/README.md

 - [Creating an app](#creating-an-app) - How to create a new app.

 Create Flask app works on macOS, Windows and Linux.
-If something doesn't work, please [file an issue](https://github.com/isakal/create-flask-app/issues/new).
-If you have questions, suggestions or need help, [feel free to open an issue](https://github.com/isakal/create-flask-app/issues/new).

 ## Quick overview